profile photo 🦾

 About Me

-I am passionate about the foundation of Artificial intelligence and its deployment and management in the industrial context.
+I am passionate about the foundation of AI (GenAI, ML, DL, CV) and its deployment and management in industrial settings.

-I believe that a modern Machine Learning software engineer should
+I see the modern practice of a Machine Learning software engineer as follow;

 Technically I am deeply interested into